longturn/freeciv21/docs/General/Manuals/client-manual.rst

 For the last option, enter in the server name or IP address into the :guilabel:`Connect` text box and the server port in the corresponding :guilabel:`port` text box.
 Ensure your username is correct and then click :guilabel:`Connect` to connect to the server.
 The :guilabel:`password` box will activate when you have connected to the server.
-Type in your passowrd and then click :guilabel:`Connect` a second time and you will join the server.
-Pretty much all LongTurn online multiplayer games are connected to this way.
+Type in your password and then click :guilabel:`Connect` a second time and you will join the server.
+Pretty much all LongTurn online multiplayer games are connected this way.

 ..
-Note:: If you are hosting your own server with authenication enabled and a player has never connected before they may be prompted to confirm the password a second time in the :guilabel:`Confirm password` box before being allowed to connect.
+Note:: If you are hosting your own server with authentication enabled and a player has never connected before they may be prompted to confirm the password a second time in the :guilabel:`Confirm password` box before being allowed to connect.

 Load Saved Game
 ---------------

-When you click on the :guilabel:`Load Saved Game` button, the a dialog box will appear as in Figure 6 below.
+When you click on the :guilabel:`Load Saved Game` button, a dialog box will appear as in Figure 6 below.
 Find the saved game you want to load and click (select) it in the table.

 .. figure:: ../../_static/images/gui-elements/saved-game.png